Tnixc/simple/README.md

 # Simple Build tool

+> [!WARNING]
+> Probably very buggy, it's very opiniated and not extensible.

 A simple build tool that assembles a static site from components, templates, and data.
 I used it to build v6 of https://tnixc.space